mann27/Albums/README.md

 # Albums
-python and html project to add and favourite songs and albums.<br/>
+A python and html project to add your favourite songs and albums.<br/>
-It helps to store your albums and their respective songs all in one place.
+It helps you to store your albums and their respective songs all in one place.

 #Installation